TITLE 77: PUBLIC HEALTH

 a) Each home nursing agency shall provide skilled nursing services and may provide home health aide services under the supervision of the registered nurse.
 Home nursing services may be provided directly by agency staff or through a contractual purchase of services.
 All services shall be provided:

-1) In accordance with the client's physician or podiatrist, or under a plan of treatment established by the physician, podiatrist or prescribing health care professional; and
+1) In accordance with the client's health care professional, or under a plan of treatment established by the health care professional; and

 2) Under the supervision of agency staff, by a health care professional.
 If the agency manager is the designated nursing supervisor, the agency shall also have another nurse on staff to provide the direct skilled nursing care.